If you are interested in a Virtual Field Trips for grades 7-12, please email our School Programs Supervisor Kat at email@example.com.

 Students will explore the amazing biodiversity of Toronto's flora and fauna.
-Students will insight on the roles critters and plants play in an urban ecosystem with a trivia game through the forest and a food web predator and prey game!
+Students will gain insight on the roles critters and plants play in an urban ecosystem with a trivia game through the forest, stopping to look at the animal architects that shape the park and a food web predator and prey game!

 All In-person programs will meet outside the High Park Nature Centre at 375 Colborne Lodge Drive.

-Our In-person Programs are all 2 hours long.
+Our In-person winter programs are all 1.5 hours long.

 Teachers are expected to take an active role in managing behaviours of their students.